KeyserGuillaume/santa_2019/README.md

 My best solutions were found with this method, thanks to a greedy algorithm which is guided by the lower bound.

+## Unfinished work

-## There are files in which I tried to implement Dantzig-Wolfe decomposition, with the same solving process as the Lagrangian Relaxation.
+dwlb.cpp/.h are files in which I tried to implement Dantzig-Wolfe decomposition, with the same solving process as the Lagrangian Relaxation.
 Unfortunately I never got it to work.
 I found it rather more difficult to implement.
 I hoped I could find an optimal solution with it, but I had never worked with this algorithm before and would have needed more time to master it.